raviten/azure-powershell/src/Accounts/Accounts/help/Get-AzContextAutosaveSetting.md

 Settings         : {}
 ```

-Get details about whether and wehere the context is saved.
+Get details about whether and where the context is saved.
 In the above example, the autosave feature has been disabled.

 ### Get context save metadata for the current user
 ```